Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

 \textbf{Simulated environments.} We conduct experiments across multiple aerial VLN benchmarks for comprehensive evaluation.
 AerialVLN-S benchmark \cite{liu2023aerialvln} provides a realistic aerial navigation setting rendered in AirSim and Unreal Engine~4.
 The dataset covers 17 compact outdoor scenes representing diverse urban environments such as residential areas, industrial zones, parks, and villages.
 For evaluation, the dataset allocates 12 environments to the training and validation-seen splits, while the validation-unseen split is drawn from 5 distinct scenes.
 Flight trajectories are collected by expert pilots, who follow naturalistic aerial routes to ensure realistic motion patterns and diverse path configurations.
 Overall, AerialVLN-S provides 10,113 language instructions for training, with 333 and 531 instructions assigned to the validation-seen and validation-unseen splits, respectively.

 In addition to AerialVLN-S, we evaluate our method on the OpenFly benchmark \cite{gao2025openfly}, constructed via automatic trajectory generation and vision-language-model-based instruction synthesis.
 OpenFly features diverse urban environments with varied scene layouts, flight heights, and trajectory lengths.
 Given the large scale of OpenFly, which contains over 100k navigation trajectories, we conduct experiments on a selected subset for practical evaluation.
 Specifically, we use trajectories collected from six high-quality UE4 scenes, forming a subset referred to as OpenFly-S. Training and evaluation are conducted on subsets comprising 61,004 and 1,210 trajectories, respectively.
+Detailed subset construction and per-scene statistics are provided in Appendix~\ref{app:openflys}.

 \textbf{Evaluation Metrics.} We adopt several standard metrics to evaluate aerial vision-and-language navigation\cite{liu2023aerialvln}:

 \begin{itemize}[leftmargin=*] \item \textbf{Navigation Error (NE/$m$).} Measuring goal-reaching accuracy by computing the Euclidean distance between the UAV’s final position and the destination.